NordicWayInterchange/interchange/README.md

 You now have five running containers.

+## Networks
+The docker compose file defines two different networks.
+One network is defined for the containers dealing with the logging.
+This network is called elknet.
+One network is defined for the application containers.
+This network is called interchange.

 ## Logging service

 We use the Elastic Stack to store and query logs from the